lmcsu/qq-neural-anime-tg/README.md

 ![Example](example.jpg)

 # Running your own bot
-You need to have Node.js and NPM installed
+You need to have Node.js and NPM installed.

+Also you have to buy some __Chinese__ (but not Taiwan / Hong Kong) proxies somewhere, now it doesn't work without it.

+Steps to run it:

 - run `npm install`
 - copy `config.example.ts` to `config.ts`
 - put your bot's token from BotFather into `config.ts`
+- put your proxy url into `config.ts`
 - run `npm start`

 # Upgraging